carlyyung/carlyyung/README.md

 ### 👋 Hi, I’m @carlyyung!
 Welcome to my GitHub profile!
 I am a recent graduate aspiring to pursue a career in analytics, with a passion for leveraging AI to promote data equity and explore data governance to drive meaningful change.
 My interests lie at the intersection of technology and socio-cultural research, and I am particularly drawn to projects that use data to foster inclusivity and equity.
+Additionally, I am eager to develop expertise in driving business growth through data, with a focus on sustainable practices and creating long-term value.

 #### 🌱 What I'm Working On
 - Expanding my skills in **Natural Language Processing (NLP)** to analyze and understand unstructured text data.